 This will also affect your retired pay by reducing the cost of living adjustments (COLA) by one percent.

 This reduction remains in effect up to the age of 62.
 Once you reach age 62, your retired pay will be restored to the same amount paid under the High-3 System.
 Full COLA rates will be applied to your new computation, but the COLA will continue to be applied at the reduced rate each year following.

-Disability Retirees and Reserve/Guard members who retired at age 60 are exempt from all REDUX provisions except the 1 percent COLA reduction.
+Disability Retirees and Reserve/Guard members retiring at age 60 (or younger in some cases) are exempt from all provisions of the CSB/REDUX provisions except the 1 percent COLA reduction.

 Read more about CSB/REDUX on the OSD website.